 Released on April 16, 2004

-The murderous Bride continues her vengeance quest against her ex-boss, Bill, and his two remaining associates; his younger brother Budd, and Bill's latest flames, Elle.
+Plot: The murderous Bride continues her vengeance quest against her ex-boss, Bill, and his two remaining associates; his younger brother Budd, and Bill's latest flames, Elle.

 My thoughts: Fuck!
 Tarantino is a goddamn genius!
 While Kill Bill: Vol. 1 doesn't make this list, it's still fucking awesome, and must be seen prior to watching this film.
 Uma Thurman is the only one I can see playing this role, and David Carradine is fucking brilliant in this film.
 Bill was barely seen in the first film, but Tarantino fleshes him out in this one.
 Quentin's written some of his best dialogue for Bill, and in the end, you don't know if you even want him to die.
 Also, the film has a great soundtrack.
 The first film's soundtrack was okay, but lacked some real music.
 The RZA returns, but director Robert Rodriguez demonstrates his talent in the music department for the film's soundtrack.
 A fantastic film.